smaclell/smaclell.github.io/_drafts/no-managed-only-finalizers.md

     public void Dispose() {
         m_conn.Execute(
-            "DELETE TheDataYouCareAbout WHERE Id = @Id",
+            "DELETE DataWeCareAbout WHERE Id = @Id",
             new { Id }
         );
     }

 }
 {% endhighlight %}

-This was hard to find since when the code would run was not consistent.
-We eventually found it by tracing what could delete the data during the test along with code which could run at at time.
+Since Finalizers are called directly by the Garbage Collector the failures were not consistent.
+They would happen if the Garbage Collector ran early in the test run.
+We eventually found it by stepping through the code to isolate what was deleting the data during the test.
 This led us to the Finalizers.

 Daryl, a great developer I work with, insisted Finalizers should not be used with only managed code.
 Their sole purpose is to ensure unmanaged resources can